lagopus/mininet-old/examples/README.md

 level Mininet functions.
 Generally the higher-level API is easier to use, but scratchnet shows what is going on behind the scenes.

+#### simplelagopus.py

+This example creates a simple network with lagopus switches.

+Note: In the mininet, you should avoid performance tests for the lagopus switches, because the switches are executed in the rawsocket mode.

 #### simpleperf.py:

 A simple example of configuring network and CPU bandwidth limits.